 There are a wide variety of things to do and see in and around Nairobi :-

 Being a city, there is no shortage of accommodation options, from top class hotels, luxury lodges to budget guesthouses and bed and breakfasts.
 Nairobi's business community is thriving and growing with each passing year.
-There are also some excellent events in the city - view information on the 22nd Buildexpo Africa and more in the Events Section.
+There are also some excellent events in the city - view information on the Buildexpo Kenya and more in the Events Section.